MichaelHuelsen/michael-huelsen.de/README.md

 ## hugo themes

 1. Create or install a theme:
-   - Create a new theme with the command "hugo new theme <THEMENAME>"
+   - Create a new theme with the command "hugo new theme THEMENAME"
-   - Or, install a theme from https://themes.gohugo.io/
+   - Or, install a theme from [themes.gohugo.io](https://themes.gohugo.io/)
 2. Edit hugo.toml, setting the "theme" property to the theme name.
-3. Create new content with the command "hugo new content <SECTIONNAME>/<FILENAME>.<FORMAT>".
+3. Create new content with the command "hugo new content SECTION/FILENAME.FORMAT".
 4. Start the embedded web server with the command "hugo server --buildDrafts".